estiveljr/rbarros-deployment/README.md

 VUE_APP_API_URL=http://localhost:3000
 ```

-### Production (GitHub Secrets)
+### Production (.env file on server)
-Environment variables are automatically set from GitHub secrets during deployment.
+All environment variables must be set in the `.env` file on the server.
 The production configuration requires all environment variables to be properly set - there are no fallback values for security.

 ## 🔧 Development Setup